 The calendar of the seminars is provided each year a few months after the official beginning of the PhD cycle.
-For every hour of these seminars 4 hours of study are assumed, so passing the exam of each curriculum oriented seminar is equivalent to (2+4\2) / 25 = 0.4 ECTS credits.
+For every exam-passed extended seminar 1 ECTS credit is assumed.
 Doctoral students are invited to attend as many curriculum oriented seminars as possible, and to make the relative exams (i.e. participating to the final discussions).

-It is required that a doctoral student have attended to at least 4 extended seminars during the three years for being admitted to the thesis evaluation procedure.
+It is required that a doctoral student have attended to at least 10 between short and extended seminars during the three years for being admitted to the thesis evaluation procedure.

-6.1.2.2 University courses
+6.1.2.2 Other University courses

-For his/her specific training, a doctoral student can also choose other University/PhD courses and/or modules relative to the chosen Curriculum.
-These courses must be approved by the Course Coordinator.
-For University courses the correspondence between CFU and ECTS credits is assumed.
+For his/her specific training, a doctoral student can also choose other PhD courses and/or post-lauream courses in case they are expected to be useful for the training.
+For these courses the correspondence between CFU and ECTS credits is assumed.